FranCarstens/rhythmic/README.md

   - **Adjust until**
   - Your sample baseline is parallel to the baseline grid
   - Each line of text is equidistant from the baseline or subgrid, whichever matches your intent
+    - For comfortable reading consider somewhere between 120-180% of the font-size
   - At this stage your sample baseline does not have to be on the baseline grid, but it should be parallel

 #### Top

-  - Set the top offset in pixels
   - Adjust the top offset (not margin) until the sample baseline is on the baseline grid
-  - This will most likely be a negative value
+  - This will more often than not be a negative value

 #### Padding Top